These easy steak fajitas are made with sirloin steak. Ready in about 30 minutes, they are wonderfully flavorful and surprisingly easy to make.

 Marinating the steak helps to tenderize it.
 But if you use top sirloin strips, you can skip the marinade.

-Simply season the beef and the vegetables, saute them quickly, and the fajitas will turn out just as delicious and flavorful as if you've made the dish with marinated beef.
+Simply season the beef and vegetables and saute them quickly, and the fajitas will turn out just as delicious and flavorful as if you'd made the dish with marinated beef.

 If you're willing to use beef tenderloin in this recipe, it will turn out even more tender.
 But it's obviously an expensive cut of beef, and most would feel it's better served as steak.